moby/moby/docs/man/docker-create.1.md

                                'host': use the host network stack inside the container.
 Note: the host mode gives the container full access to local system services such as D-bus and is therefore considered insecure.

 **--oom-kill-disable**=*true*|*false*
    Whether to disable OOM Killer for the container or not.
+Should alway use it with **-m** memory setting.

 **-P**, **--publish-all**=*true*|*false*
    Publish all exposed ports to random ports on the host interfaces.
 The default is *false*.